This is the subhead for the blog post

 Does this apply to me even if I don’t do business in California?

-For one, if your business provides services to any citizen of California, you fall within the bill’s purview.
-Given that California is the United States’ most populous state and the preeminent nexus of the tech economy, chances are someone in California is going to be using your product.
+For one, if your business provides services to any business of California, you could fall within the bill’s purview.
+Given that California is the United States’ most populous state and the preeminent nexus of the tech economy, chances are you could be providing services to a “business” as defined by the CCPA.

 Also, even if they haven’t done so yet, expect to see more states passing legislation similar to the CCPA.
 Consumer privacy is nigh, and regardless of where you’re doing business, it’s better to be prepared.